Organization Project #4 (OP4)

 Since I work in retail I can get boxes of whatever size I need provided I get them before the compactor or recycling bins claim them.
 I had a big box that had held a large ottoman.
 Measured and cut out the right size and then measured off my lines.
 I drew them in pencil, but then went over them in Sharpie so they can be seen in the picture.
 My little boy helper holding it up for me:

-I also wrote in pencil over the lines which
+I also wrote in pencil over the lines which were cut lines and which were fold. |

 The angled lines were not necessary, but I thought about how often 90 degree corners get dog eared around here, so I just eliminated them.
 The ones at the bottom turned out to be not necessary and more of a hassle than anything.